renovate-bot/khulnasoft-lab-_-cipherguard_styleguide/README.md

 npm upgrade cipherguard-styleguide
 ```

-In some passbolt projects an additional grunt task help you manage the deployment of the styleguide assets
+In some cipherguard projects an additional grunt task help you manage the deployment of the styleguide assets
 ```
 grunt styleguide-update
 ```